Should I prioritize planting spinach in my garden?

 August sown spinach typically reaches maturity in Central Oregon before it gets too dark and cold for the plants to put on much more growth by November.
 We’re able to eat off of it until then.
 The leaves that aren’t harvested just hang out on our plants through winter.
 With the protection of our row cover/frost cloth, cold frames and mini hoophouses, we enjoy spinach harvests throughout winter, harvesting on sunny days when the plants have a chance to thaw out instead of harvesting frozen, mushy leaves.
 Our plants then hang out until they start getting enough daylight to continue growing again in late winter.
 Don’t worry about watering your spinach plants over winter while they are dormant.
 Get out your watering can or garden hose (disconnect it from your hose bib after using it) and give your plants a little drink once the soil starts thawing in the late winter/early spring.
 You’ll know when it’s time as the soil will be dry down at their root zone.

 Spinach seed can germinate when the soil temperature is as low as 45 degrees.
 So, we typically start sowing spinach seed in our greenhouse raised beds in early February just as our day length returns to 10 hours.
 Then, we wait until our soil thermometer consistently reads 45 degrees for a few mid- mornings in a row to sow another planting, or succession, of spinach in our outdoor raised beds topped with mini hoophouses, typically by mid-April.
 This allows us to stagger our harvests and have a consistent supply through the spring once it gets too hot for spinach in our greenhouse.
-Our uncovered soil is usually thawed out by May and we can sow another round of spinach seed in early May and another in mid May.
+Our uncovered soil is usually thawed out by May and we can sow another round of spinach seed in early May.
+Sometimes we only get one cutting off of it because it gets heat stressed by June.
+Sometimes, we get more.

 It's important to harvest spinach before the leaves become too large or start to yellow, as this can indicate that the plant is starting to bolt, or go through the next phase of its lifecycle and putting its energy into making seed.
 Once spinach starts to bolt, the leaves become tough and bitter.
 Heat triggers bolting, so that’s why we take a break from spinach for the summer months.
 Try growing heat tolerant, vining ‘New Zealand’ spinach in the summer months!